League-University/Phllama.so/README.md

 This is a basic implementation.
 For production use, you'll need to:

-1. Integrate actual ollama.cpp and llama.cpp libraries
+1. Integrate actual ollama and llama.cpp libraries
 2. Implement proper model loading and inference
 3. Add comprehensive error handling
 4. Optimize memory usage and performance